-Founded 166 years ago by Henry Wells and William Fargo in March 1852, Wells Fargo is the second top Bank in USA by market Cap in the world and third largest in the US by the number of assets it holds.
-The Bank is headquartered in San Francisco and employs more than 260,000 individuals.
-This Bank in USA holds the distinction of being the very first bank to receive a charter from the United States government which it received from the First National Bank of Philadelphia after the acquisition of Wachovia in 2009.
+Founded 166 years ago by Henry Wells and William Fargo in March 1852, Wells Fargo is the second top bank by market cap in the world and third-largest in the US by the number of assets it holds.
+The bank is headquartered in San Francisco and employs more than 260,000 individuals.
+This bank holds the distinction of being the very first bank to receive a charter from the United States government which it received from the First National Bank of Philadelphia after the acquisition of Wachovia in 2009.

-This top Bank in USA provides the number of products and services under three different segments Community Banking, Wholesale Banking and Wealth, Brokerage and Retirement.
-The Banks products include asset management, commercial banking, brokerage services, credit cards, commodities, corporate banking, consumer banking, consumer finance, finance and insurance, foreign currency exchange, equities trading, foreign exchange trading, insurance, investment banking, futures and options trading, money market trading, private banking, mortgage loans, retail banking, prime brokerage, risk management, underwriting and wealth management.
+It provides the number of products and services under three different segments Community Banking, Wholesale Banking and Wealth, Brokerage and Retirement.
+The Banks products include asset management, commercial banking, brokerage services, credit cards, commodities, corporate banking, consumer banking, consumer finance, finance and insurance, foreign currency exchange, equities trading, foreign exchange trading, insurance, investment banking, futures, and options trading, money market trading, private banking, mortgage loans, retail banking, prime brokerage, risk management, underwriting and wealth management.

 #4.
 Citigroup Inc.

-The fourth largest financial institution in the United States, Citigroup Inc. was formed by the merger of Citicorp and Travelers Group in 1998, however, travelers were spun off in 2002.
+The fourth-largest financial institution in the United States, Citigroup Inc. was formed by the merger of Citicorp and Travelers Group in 1998, however, Travelers were spun off in 2002.
 Headquartered in New York City, the group is a leader in the credit card industry and ATMs.
-It provides financial products and services to consumers, corporation, governments, and institutions worldwide.
+It provides financial products and services to consumers, corporations, governments, and institutions worldwide.
 It operates through its subsidiaries, Citicorp and Citi Holdings.

 #5.
 US Bancorp/U.S. Bank

-US Bancorp is headquartered in Minneapolis and was found after the merger of major regional banks from west and Midwest.
-US Bancorp is the holding Company of the 5th largest Bank in the United States – US Bank.
+US Bancorp is headquartered in Minneapolis and was found after the merger of major regional banks from the west and Midwest.
+US Bancorp is the holding company of the 5th largest bank in the United States – US Bank.
 Its subsidiary US Bank provides banking and financial services to clients.
-This Bank in USA also has credit card services, merchant and ATM processing, mortgage banking, brokerage services, and leasing.
+This bank also has credit card services, merchant and ATM processing, mortgage banking, brokerage services, and leasing.

 US Bancorp also owns Elavor the credit card transaction processing Company along with other subsidiaries like Elan Financial Services and Syncada.